lukebachman/UP_DOWN_Counter_4_bit/README.md

 # UP_DOWN_Counter_4_bit
-A verilog 4-bit counter that will count up to 9 or down to 0 depending on button press and wrap around.
-There is a pause function that will pause the counter and an asynchronous reset that will reset the counter.

 • Designed an Up/Down Counter using Verilog to either count up to 9 or down to 0 and wrap around depending on the button being pressed.